Contamination control: Usage

 One of the most common environments that incorporates contamination control into its standards protocol is the cleanroom.
 There are many preventive procedures in place within a cleanroom environment.
 They include subjecting cleanroom staff to strict clothing regulations, and there is often a gowning room where the staff can change clothes under sterile conditions so as to prevent any particulates from entering from the outside environment.
 Certain areas in the cleanroom have more stringent measures than others: packaging areas, corridors, gowning rooms and transfer hatches incorporate strict contamination control measures in order to maintain cleanroom standards.

 Contamination control is also an important asset for industrial laboratories in the pharmaceutical and life science sectors.
 Other places of use include automotive paint shops, entrances to industrial kitchens and food service providers, many manufacturing areas, and electronic component assembly areas.

 More recently, effective contamination control has been a concern for laboratories and other sensitive environments as a bio-security crisis management measure.
 Some banks and insurance companies use contamination control products as part of their disaster management protocols.
 Preventive measures are devised as preparation for combating potential pandemics or the proliferation of biohazards in any potential terrorist attack.

 Types of contamination

-Beside particulate matter such as ions and molecules, the most common types of contamination are:
+Besides particulate matter such as ions and molecules, the most common types of contamination are: